Few Early Complaints During Voting

 NBC Connecticut Investigates has heard from a few viewers with early complaints about long lines on Election Day, tabulator troubles and a possible new issue we had not heard about before.

-A tabulator did not work for about 45 minutes at the Bernard School polling station in Enfield.
+A tabulator did not work for about 45 minutes at the Barnard School polling station in Enfield.

 Head voting moderator Kelly Davis said it was not a big problem.